-First display the extended toolbar to assign the profile rights.
+First display the extended toolbar to assign the profile rights...

-- ... open the node <Device>. - ✓ In the upper area of the tab Configuration the fields for virtual login21 and the checkbox Edit user rights will be displayed. - Only administrators can edit user rights.
-If a user without administrator rights is already virtually logged in to enSuite, the checkbox Edit user rights will be inactive (grayed out) and will not be evaluated. - ► In this case, clear the checkbox Use virtual login or log in to enSuite virtually with an administrator name, e.g., with the standard login admin1. - ✓ The checkbox Edit user rights can be changed. - Select the checkbox Edit user rights. - In the entire parameterization the extended toolbar for assigning rights will be displayed in the column Rights or Authorization and you can assign the rights for user profiles 1 through 5.
+- ▶ ... open the node <Device>. - ✓ In the upper area of the tab Configuration the fields for virtual login17 and the checkbox Edit user rights will be displayed. - Only the administrator can edit user rights.
+If a user without administrator rights is already virtually logged in to enSuite, the checkbox Edit user rights will be inactive (grayed out) and will not be evaluated. - ► In this case, clear the checkbox Use virtual login or log in to enSuite virtually as administrator (standard login admin1). - ✓ The checkbox Edit user rights can be changed. - Select the checkbox Edit user rights. - ✓ In the entire parameterization, the extended toolbar for assigning rights will be displayed in the column Rights or Authorization and you can assign the rights for user profiles 1 through 5.